Title IX: Policy on Sexual Harassment

 2. In-person reporting - providing a written report in person.

-Police Chief, Anthony Anderson
+Police Chief, Jason Jackson

 Frank & Audrey Haney Union, Room 145